Well-Child Care: 2-Year Visit

 At the time of the second birthday, parents are pleased with their children's emerging skills and increasing interaction with the world around them.
 Most parents have gained confidence in their parenting skills.
 But beware: during this age, your 2-year-old might show a variety of emotions, including affection, pleasure, assertiveness and protest.

 Your child's understanding of the rules can be very different from your expectations.
 During this time, setting firm and consistent limitations for behavior is important.
 Most 2-year-olds ultimately want to please their parents, so be sure to praise your child when his or her behavior is appropriate and when he or she accomplishes a new skill.

-You will find your child to be talkative, inquisitive, and very active.
+You will find your child to be talkative, inquisitive and very active.
 During this time, his or her vocabulary will grow rapidly.
 Reading to your child will help increase vocabulary and improve verbal expression and listening skills.
-Your child will speak in 2-word sentences and understand simple commands.
+Your child will speak in two-word sentences and understand simple commands.

 Your child will love climbing and opening doors.
 Push toys, hammering, stacking, and musical toys will be entertaining.
 Although 2-year-olds enjoy being with other children, they often play independently.
 Imitation is a primary method of learning and enjoyment at this age.
 As a parent, your behavior is important, too.

 Your child might start showing signs that he or she is ready for potty training.
 He or she might stay dry for longer periods during the day or have a regular schedule of bowel movements.
 He or she might also be curious about the toilet and aware of his or her own bodily functions.

 Children will generally learn to use the potty when they are ready.
 Encourage your child and provide assistance when needed.
 It's normal for children to master potty training in small steps.